 Another obvious thing is that recorded Excel macros can’t be used for tasks that require data from outside Excel or interaction with other applications, simply because you use the Excel built-in recorder that can’t record what’s going on outside Excel.
 Here again, you’ll need to write this yourself in a VBA code.

-– The automated aspect of macros makes them dangerous for data
+– The automated aspect of macros makes them dangerous

 Macros are automated, which makes them a little dangerous for important and/or sensitive data, in the way that they can be wrongly edited and then yield an outcome different than the expected one.
 A much worse thing is when you cannot notice this difference and continue your work assuming that the macro has correctly done its job.